jgilbert20/ghost-tools/CommandLine-Semantics.md

 Where handler refers to the object type, root describes the name of the object, and path refers to the subpath inside the object.

 There is no obligation to use this syntax.
 GFS works just fine if you would like everything just to have a plain old UNIX path.
 But the special syntax enables you to do things that aren’t normally possible.
 In the case of a volume, like we are about to use, the volume keeps track of its contents even when they are intentionally (or unintentionally) moved around, or even when the mount point is different.
+It also handles the idea that a volume may be offline at times.

 So bear with me for a second and just try this: